 where $f(t)=E[ X_t ]$ is the mean of the series at time $t$.
-The structural form of $f$ will vary as we proceed, generally containing location and/or trend parameters and their shifts.
-The model errors $\{ \epsilon_t \}_{t=1}^N$ have a zero mean and may be correlated in time.
+The structural form of $f$ will vary, generally containing location and/or trend parameters and their shifts; each model form will be discussed as we proceed.
+The model errors $\{ \epsilon_t \}_{t=1}^N$ have zero mean and may be correlated in time.
 We work with AR(1) errors for simplicity, but more complex time series models are possible.
-While it is important to allow for some correlation in annual data, the form of the error correlation structure is typically not as crucial.
+While it is important to allow for autocorrelation in annual data, the form of the correlation structure is typically not as crucial as its presence.

 The AR(1) difference equation governing the errors $\{ \epsilon_t \}$ is